I am always offering Bachelor and Master theses within the Angewandte Informatik program. Please contact me for details.

-Semester projects for students of the Angewandte Informatik program:
+See this page (in German) for an up-to-date list of semester projects for students of the Angewandte Informatik program.

 One line of my research deals with supervised learning with support vector machines (SVMs).
 On the one hand I am interested in the SVM training problem, which basically amounts to large scale quadratic programming.
 On the other hand I am trying to simplify SVM usage for non-experts by developing robust methods for automatic model selection.
 My research activities include both theoretical and practical aspects ranging from SVM optimization to experimental comparison studies and software development.